thiswillbeyourgithub/wdoc/README.md

     * I use it to query my personal documents using the `--private` argument.
     * I sometimes use it to summarize a documents then go straight to asking questions about it, all in the same command.
     * I use it to ask questions about entire youtube playlists.
-    * Other use case are the reason I made the [scripts made with wdoc example section}(#scripts-made-with-wdoc)
+    * Other use case are the reason I made the [scripts made with wdoc section](#scripts-made-with-wdoc)
 * **What's up with the name?**
     * One of my favorite character (and somewhat of a rolemodel is [Winston Wolf](https://www.youtube.com/watch?v=UeoMuK536C8) and after much hesitation I decided `WolfDoc` would be too confusing and `WinstonDoc` sounds like something micro$oft would do.
 Also `wd` and `wdoc` were free, whereas `doctools` was already taken.
 The initial name of the project was `DocToolsLLM`, a play on words between 'doctor' and 'tool'.
 * **How can I improve the prompt for a specific task without coding?**